 Optimism can be a predictor for lower psychological distress in patients, especially those with a diagnosis of cancer.
-They experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).
+They may experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).

-This shows the importance of healthcare professionals caring for the patient with a newly-formed stoma to provide them with adequate information and education.
+It is very important for healthcare professionals caring for a patient with a newly-formed stoma to provide them with adequate information and education.
 Emotional adjustment to the stoma can be facilitated by this information and help improve the confidence of the patient to independently manage their stoma (Farrell & Dempsey 2013).

-Sally is a Rehabilitation Clinical Nurse Specialist and Nurse Educator teaching the Diploma of Nursing.
-She is passionate about education in nursing so we can become the best nurses possible.
-Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, oncology, emergency, aged care and general surgery.
-Sally's Blog.
+Sally Moyle is a rehabilitation nurse educator who has completed her masters of nursing (clinical nursing and teaching).
+She is passionate about education in nursing so that we can become the best nurses possible.
+Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.
+See Educator Profile

 Ausmed’s Editorial team is committed to providing high-quality and thoroughly researched content to our readers, free of any commercial bias or conflict of interest.
 All articles are developed in consultation with healthcare professionals and peer reviewed where necessary, undergoing a yearly review to ensure all healthcare information is kept up to date.
 See Educator Profile